-Your veternarian knows your pet and the local environment.
+Your veterinarian knows your pet and the local environment better then anyone.
 They will be able to give you the best recommendations on how to protect your dog from ticks.

 Here are a few questions to ask: